Our RPTU story

 Yes, from my personal point of view, it really is the newsletter.
 It's a project close to my heart.
 Sustainability communication is very important to us.
 We see it as our task to make visible what is happening in the field of sustainability at the university.
 The students have put a lot of heart and soul into the newsletter and are very conscientious in their research.

 The Sustainable Mobility Week was also a time-consuming but enjoyable project.
-It was planned by the Mobility Working Group, in which both students and RPTU employees are involved.
+It was planned by the Mobility Working Group, in which both students and employees at RPTU are involved.
 It was implemented at both locations.
 With our open working groups, we create opportunities for participation in which everyone can get involved.
 It's always a lot of fun and very enjoyable.

-How can interested parties join you?
+How can interested parties get involved?

 Interested parties, whether students or employees, are always welcome and have the opportunity to get involved in our working groups.
-There are currently the Teaching Working Group, the Waste/Paper Working Group and the Mobility Working Group, which meet regularly every six to eight weeks.
+We currently have the Teaching Working Group, the Waste/Paper Working Group and the Mobility Working Group, which meet regularly every six to eight weeks.
 All topics and projects are decided and developed jointly in the working group.
 We welcome people who are passionate about sustainability.
-You can also send us ideas by e-mail to our “ideas mailbox”, which we then try to implement depending on feasibility.
+You can also send us ideas by e-mail to our "ideas mailbox", which we then try to implement depending on feasibility.
 We are also always happy to provide support if students want to get something off the ground themselves.
 We offer a wide range of possibilities.

 What is so important to you personally about the Green Office?